punk-security/dnsReaper/README.md

   --out OUT             Output file (default: results) - use 'stdout' to stream out --out-format {csv,json}
   --resolver RESOLVER
-                        Provide a custom DNS resolver, otherwise it is autodetected --parallelism PARALLELISM
+                        Provide a custom DNS resolver (or multiple seperated by commas) --parallelism PARALLELISM
                         Number of domains to test in parallel - too high and you may see odd DNS results (default: 30) --disable-probable    Do not check for probable conditions